smarter-sh/community/committee-steering/governance/sig-governance.md

 for becoming an Subproject Lead should be defined in the SIG charter of the SIG owning the subproject.

-Subproject Leads are the technical authority for a subproject in the Kubernetes project.
+Subproject Leads are the technical authority for a subproject in the Smarter project.
 They *MUST* have demonstrated both good judgement and responsibility towards the health of that subproject.